 Click images to enlarge.

 In the 1970s I exposed about 400 rolls of black and white film.
 Most of these were 36 exposure rolls of 35 mm Kodak Plus-X which I bulk loaded and developed at home.
 I made an 8 x 10 inch contact print of each roll, and put an accession number on the contact sheet and the glassine envelope with the negative strips.
 I still have all 14,000 of these negatives and contact prints.
 If you think that preserving this collection suggests that I am farsighted, consider that I never put a single date on any of this material.
-It never occurred to me that I would not remember where and when I took each photo.
+In my twenties, it never occurred to me that I would not remember where and when I took each photo.

 Today, the proportion of these photos which summons absolutely no memory of location, time, or purpose is shockingly large.
 Browsing them is like a trip through my twenties, a time during which I was apparently not paying much attention to what I was doing.